fraziermatthew/fraziermatthew.github.io/_pages/about_einstein.md

+I am a `Research Assistant` within the Software Analysis and Compilation (SAC) Lab at the University of Delaware.
+I am also a software engineer, have served as an instuctor, teacher's assistant, and consultant.

 `Computer Scientist`.
-My research interest is `software engineering` and computer science education.
+My research interest is `software engineering` and `computer science education`.
 I’m currently focused on reducing query fatigue in searching the web for exploratory learning tasks.
 This involves exploring open questions that need to be answered towards designing an intelligent `conversational agents` (chatbots) for computer science students engaging in exploratory search.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.